-The purpose of prevention certification is to recognize and ensure that substance abuse prevention practitioners meet competency standards established by the International Certification and Reciprocity Consortium (IC&RC) and the New Hampshire Prevention Certification Board.
+The purpose of prevention certification is to recognize and ensure that substance abuse prevention practitioners meet competency standards established by the International Certification and Reciprocity Consortium (IC&RC) and the Prevention Certification Board of New Hampshire.

 The mission of the Prevention Certification Board of New Hampshire is to prevent the misuse of alcohol, tobacco, and other drugs by providing a professional prevention credential, Certified Prevention Specialist (CPS), which:

 - Ensures that individuals working in communities to reduce risk and promote health have current and comprehensive knowledge, skills, and attitudes to carry out successful prevention approaches;

 - Recognizes and supports a broad public health approach to behavioral health and wellness;